Tax research is a time-consuming challenge if you don’t have a process in place. Learn how to do it effectively in an on-demand training.

 Regulation 34 TAC Sec.
 3.293 goes on to say that “A caterer may claim… a manufacturing exemption on qualifying equipment, such as mixers, used to prepare the food.”
 Great!
 This means that caterers can take advantage of the manufacturing exemption as well.

 Yes!
-A caterer can be considered manufacturing in this case.
-I’m betting caterers would never call themselves manufacturers!
+Even a caterer may be considered manufacturing in Texas.
+You can bet caterers would never call themselves manufacturers!

 Texas is an example of a state with a very broad manufacturing exemption.
 Who would have ever thought that a restaurant qualifies for a manufacturing exemption?